forcedotcom/sfdx-scanner/docs/_articles/en/custom-rules/author.md

 ## What are Custom Rules?

 Let's say your codebase has specific and repetitive coding issues that you want to address and clean up.
-Ideally you'd use the built-in rules of the Salesforce CLI Scanner to find these rule violations.
+Ideally you'd use the built-in rules of the Salesforce Code Analyzer to find these rule violations.
 But sometimes the problems exist only in the context of your codebase, and the built-in rules may not catch them.
 In this case, create your own _custom rules_ to highlight these issues as rule violations when you scan your code.

 PMD and Eslint's custom rules work very differently.
 This causes Scanner plugin to deal with both types in distinctly different ways.
 Please note that information related to PMD Custom Rules does NOT apply to Eslint Custom Rules.